wthayer/documents/docs/EVG.md

 | Client Representative: | **[**** Exact ****name of Client Representative who signed the Application – see footnote 2]** |
 | Application Date: | [Insert date of Client's Application to the Issuing CA,] |

-This firm represents _[__exact__ company name of Client]_
-# _1_
+Footnote 1
+ Note:  This must be the Client's exact corporate name, as registered with the relevant Incorporating Agency in the Client's Jurisdiction of Incorporation.
+This is the name that will be included in the EV Certificate.

+Footnote 2
+ Note:  If necessary to establish the Client Representative's actual authority, you may rely on a Power of Attorney from an officer of Client who has authority to delegate the authority to the Client Representative.

-("Client"), who has submitted the Application to you dated as of the Application Date shown above ("Application").
+This firm represents _[__exact__ company name of Client]_ ("Client"), who has submitted the Application to you dated as of the Application Date shown above ("Application").
 We have been asked by our Client to present you with our opinion as stated in this letter.

 [Insert customary preliminary matters for opinion letters in your jurisdiction.]